PrestaShop/prestashop.github.io/news/_posts/2016-05-10-prestashop-coding-standards.md

 * CO: Retrieve all required data for notifications
 * BO: JS for notifications in new BO theme
 * FO: Fix voucher layout in cart
-* TE: PHP 7 is no longer an option
+* TE: PHP 7 is now mandatory

 ### Pull Requests